astronomer/docs/astro/deployment-settings.md

 Use [Deployment details](deployment-details.md) to manage the administration of your Deployment.
 This includes includes actions like updating information about your Deployment or transferring it to another Workspace.
 The following actions allow you to organize and label your Deployments within your Workspace in a way that best fits how your team works with Astro:

-- Update a Deployment name and description.
+- Deployment names and descriptions.
-- Add or delete a Deployment alert email.
+- Deployment contact emails.
-- Transfer a Deployment to another Workspace in your Organization.
+- Rules for what types of deploys are allowed.
 - Delete a Deployment.

 ## Deployment resources